ServiceComposer/ServiceComposer.AspNetCore/README.md

 - ASP.NET Core 3.x and .NET 5: [documentation is available in the docs folder](docs)
 - ASP.NET Core 2.x: [documentation is available in the docs/asp-net-core-2x folder](docs/asp-net-core-2x) (.NET Standard 2.0 compatible)

-> Note: Support for ASP.NET Core 2.x will be deprecated in version 1.8.0 and removed in 2.0.0.
+> Note: Support for ASP.NET Core 2.x has been deprecated in version 1.8.0 and will be removed in 2.0.0.

 ## Philosophy